jdinkelmann/java-legacy-screen-prac/README.md

   - There were some things that I thought of removing from jobApplicant, but did not.
 I could see a seam for both a Separate SSN object and a separate Name Object.
 These would better encapsulate the building and validation of each.
 I struggled with this, but in the end it felt like too much at this time.

   - I cleaned up a fraction of the poorly named items.
 I tried to change the most offending names, in an effort to better understand the code in front of me.

+Thanks for looking this over and I look forward to the feedback.